Armoloy Case Studies

 • to lower the depth of wear, by spreading the volume over a greater area

-7. Consider the use of a reliable, wear resistant coating to extend the capabilities of bare contact materials.
+7. Consider the use of a reliable, resistant coating to extend the capabilities of bare contact materials.